 Some keys to business success are timeless.
 The customer is always right.
 You should build solutions, not products.
 The best advertising doesn’t feel like advertising.
-Newer on the list of business tenets is the art of SEO.
+Newer on the list of business tenets is the art of SEO and its keyword research component.
 Since the early 2000s, a business’s online presence has worked its way toward becoming akin to its brand reputation as a whole.

 There are still industries that thrive on word of mouth, radio ads, and TV commercials, but more and more individuals look to web browsers rather than billboards to find a product or service.
 As in anything else business-related, there are about a million ways to get SEO wrong.
 Let’s cover the things you don’t want to do as a business site owner if you want your brand to crawl its way up the search results ladder.

 1. You’re putting all of your keyword eggs in one basket